QuestyFella/QuestyFella/README.md

 - **Machine Learning:** AI applications in sky imaging and celestial identification

-> “Understanding is the gateway to discovery.” — R. Feynman
+> “You ask me if an ordinary person—by studying hard—would get to be able to imagine these things like I imagine.
+Of course!
+I was an ordinary person who studied hard.” — R. Feynman

 ### 🤝 Connect With Me